UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Methods

-We construct the dataset in two approaches.
-First, we retrospectively trawl the institution imaging database PACS between 1 January 2020 and 31 December 2022 to retrieve pre-existing US images demonstrating the stomach with or without the feeding tube.
-Second, we prospectively recruit patients with the pre-existing feeding tube in situ for US scanning after the approval of the ethics review board and the acquisition of written patient consent.
+We construct the dataset in two ways.
+First, we retrospectively trawl the institutional PACS acquired between 1 January 2020 and 31 December 2022 to retrieve pre-existing US images demonstrating the stomach with or without a feeding tube.
+Second, we prospectively recruit patients with a pre-existing feeding tube in situ for US scanning after the approval of the ethics review board and the acquisition of written patient consent.
 The IRB number for our work is 2022/00171.
 We perform the scans using standard commercial US machines, including General Electric LOGIQ E9 and E10, Siemens ACUSON, and Toshiba APLIO 100 on transverse and longitudinal sections.
-We set the curvilinear probe frequency to 2–8 MHz based on the habitus and depth of the region of interest for optimal image contrast and resolution.
+We adjust the curvilinear probe frequency between 2–8 MHz based on the patient's habitus, gain, depth, and focal point on the image for optimal image contrast and resolution.
+Incorporating images from different US machines introduces heterogeneity into the dataset, enhancing its robustness and real-world applicability.
 We obtain approximately 2 to 10 static images per patient and capture more frames when the cine-clips are applicable.
 We review the quality of the US images to ensure adequate clarity, resolution, and field-of-view before selection.
 A board-certified radiologist with 10 years of experience in US imaging selects the scans, performs cropping to remove confidential information, and carries out the annotation using an open-source tool Labelme \cite{russell2008labelme}.
 The liver, stomach, tube, and pancreas are annotated, with the tube consistently inside the stomach.
 Another board-certified radiologist with 5 years of experience in US imaging cross-checks the annotations for accuracy.
 Annotation discrepancies are resolved by consensus between the two radiologists.